 Youthreach: If you are between 15 and 20 years of age and have left school without any formal qualifications, the Youthreach programme will provide you with opportunities for basic education, personal development, vocational training and work experience.

 FIT (Fastrack to IT): provides targeted information technology training for people who are getting certain social welfare payments or signing for credits.
 Courses include office administration, web design and programming, broadband communications and PC maintenance.

-Department of Justice and Equality workshops: If you are coming to education and training from the prison system or as an alternative to the prison system, you may find a suitable course under this scheme operated by the Department of Justice and Equality.
+Department of Justice workshops: If you are coming to education and training from the prison system or as an alternative to the prison system, you may find a suitable course under this scheme operated by the Department of Justice.

 Night classes: Self-funded educational opportunities are available to you through a range of night courses organised by your local ETB and many colleges and universities.

 In 2014, FÁS was dissolved and some of its functions were transferred to the further education and training authority, SOLAS.